-Many think that if you begin to work while on Employment Insurance (EI), then you’ll lose your EI benefits.
+There is a misconception that if you begin to work while on Employment Insurance (EI) you’ll lose your EI benefits.

 This is incorrect – you could still receive part of your EI benefits, while keeping all the earnings from your job.

 However, there are criteria you must meet to be eligible to keep receiving EI benefits while working.